Hawaii0821/FaceAttr-Analysis/README.md

 > pip install -r requirements.txt

 ## Todo
--[] Visualization with tensorboard.
+- [ ] Visualization with tensorboard.
--[] Try more famous models, such as ResNet50, ResNet101, DenseNe, ResNeXt, SENet.
+- [ ] Try more famous models, such as ResNet50, ResNet101, DenseNe, ResNeXt, SENet.
--[] Video stream monitor and real-time analysis.
+- [ ] Video stream monitor and real-time analysis.
+(May try opencv)
--[] Customize the network structure.
+- [ ] Customize the network structure.
--[] Parse the input script command.
+- [ ] Parse the input script command.
+(May use argparse module)
--[] Search for the appropriate prediction threshold for each attribute.
+- [ ] Search for the appropriate prediction threshold for each attribute.